KarolisMart/RSIG/README.md

 If you want to get lightbox just like the Minimal style one in [Photoswipe demo](http://photoswipe.com/), pass these options to Photoswipe:

 `mainClass: 'pswp--minimal--dark', barsSize: {top:0,bottom:0}, captionEl: false, fullscreenEl: false, shareEl: false, bgOpacity: 0.85, tapToClose: true, tapToToggleControls: false`

-## Coming soon
-* Srcset support
-* Ability to set prameters in plugin activation tags.
-* Proper demo.
-For now you can see this gallery in action on my [test page](https://test.martinkus.eu/)